When would you need meth cleanup?

 Meth residue typically lingers in walls and air ducts.
 If your home recently tested positive for meth, all is not lost.
 We specialize in meth decontamination and home restoration, ensuring that your property is restored and safe.

 Why do you need to clean up meth contamination?

-If left untreated, meth contamination can remain on furniture and in your home.
-If can lead to a variety of health issues, including dizziness, nausea, breathing and respiratory problems, headaches, and irritation of the skin or eyes.
-Extended exposure can cause a burning of the lungs, and could lead to death.
-It’s crucial to rid it from your home.
+If left untreated, remnants of meth can remain on furnishings and in your home.
+It can lead to a variety of health issues, including dizziness, nausea, respiratory problems, headaches, and irritation of the skin or eyes.
+An extended exposure can cause burning of the lungs and can lead to death, therefore it is crucial to rid it from your home.